 - It could be challenging if you are not a powerful Excel user.

-A tableau is a tool for visualization that helps companies to turn their data into ideas that can lead to action.
-The platform enables the relation of data from virtually any source in almost any format.
-In particular, a visual analytics interactive dashboard can be created with simple drag and drop, and data transformed into graphs, maps, charts, and other visualizations.
+This platform enables the relation of data from virtually any source in almost any format.
+In particular, an interactive visual analytics dashboard can be created with simple drag and drop.
+And with it, data can be transformed into graphs, maps, charts, and other visualizations.

 Who Should Use Tableau?

-The enormous advantage of having Tableau is the possibility to create different forms of visualization at one shot.
+The enormous advantage of having Tableau is the possibility to create different forms of visualization at a single time.
 Therefore, its performance is high.

 2. Extensive Customer Resources: